 Daytona Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 72,647 people and 22 constituent neighborhoods, Daytona Beach is the 44th largest community in Florida.

-Daytona Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Daytona Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Daytona Beach are a mix of both white- and blue-collar jobs.
 Overall, Daytona Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Daytona Beach who work in sales jobs (13.11%), office and administrative support (12.53%), and food service (9.95%).
+There are especially a lot of people living in Daytona Beach who work in office and administrative support (13.40%), sales jobs (13.08%), and food service (8.26%).

-The education level of Daytona Beach citizens is a little higher than the average for US cities and towns: 23.10% of adults in Daytona Beach have at least a bachelor's degree.
+The population of Daytona Beach overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Daytona Beach, 22.58% have at least a bachelor's degree.

 The per capita income in Daytona Beach in 2018 was $24,292, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $97,168 for a family of four.
 However, Daytona Beach contains both very wealthy and poor people as well.